Zoten64/livelyleosrescue/README.md

 - I have used dev tools to make sure everything is responsive and looks good on all reasonable sizes
 - I have used firefox dev tools to make sure everything looks as it should on both light and dark mode

+## Deployment

+Deployed on github pages.
+[Link to website](https://zoten64.github.io/livelyleosrescue/) The steps taken to deploy is:
+- Go to the repository
+- Find the settings tab
+- Go to pages
+- Click source and choose "Deploy from branch"
+- Choose Main as the branch and click save
+- Wait a few minutes while github compiles the page
+- Click the link at the top of the page to go to your website

 ## Credits

 **Images**

 - [Hero image by Firkin on openclipart](https://openclipart.org/detail/306640/desert-at-dusk) under the [Creative Commons Zero 1.0 Public Domain License](https://creativecommons.org/publicdomain/zero/1.0/).
 Colors modified and vectors simplified in inkscape

 - [404 Gecko image by Lucile Elville on Pexels](https://www.pexels.com/sv-se/foto/djur-odla-reptil-leopard-gecko-5475202/) (Unknown licence, [ToS here](https://www.pexels.com/license/))